Start building a powerful major gift pipeline – no matter what your organization size

 Despite feeling a lingering dissatisfaction with the term, I still use it, as it’s the most commonly understood way to refer to a process that’s important to the health of organizations of all sizes.

 (I know I’m not alone in feeling that fundraising has a language problem that dehumanizes donors, turning them into suspects, HNWIs and low hanging fruit – but perhaps that’s best saved for another post!).

 These days, I like to visualize pipelines as friendlier places: they’re simply an organized approach to connect with generous folks who share a passion for your cause, deepen your relationship in a way that feels right for you and the donor, and ideally, move them to make a greater investment in the change you both want to see in the world.

-If you are ready to build a powerful, donor-centered, friendlier pipeline for your organization, here’s how to get started.
+If you are ready to build a powerful, purposeful pipeline for your organization, here’s how to get started.

 Prioritize your dedicated donors

 I was recently working with a client on a major gift project, when we discovered that their most dedicated donors had the capacity to give 8 times more than they were currently being asked for.

 If you’re an organization with even a small established donor base, chances are there are donors already giving to you who are interested in making a greater investment in your organization.